8balloon/eigenstate/README.md

 # Eigenstate

 Eigenstate is a [Flux](https://facebook.github.io/flux/) alternative.

-It was written to provide the complete functionality of the [Redux](https://github.com/reactjs/redux) ecosystem with almost no API.
+It facilitates consistent and complete control over application state via state objects and state methods.

+Eigenstate provides complete React application state management without requiring you to learn other libraries.
+It takes almost no wiring to set up, debug, or embed, and is simple and intuitive to use.

+Eigenstate has a much smaller API than comparable libraries, such as Redux + React Redux + Redux Thunk.
+It also requires less repetitive code, and has a smaller file size.

 ## features

-* Simple, composable state objects
+* Composable state objects
 * Pure functional / asynchronous state methods
-* Auto-generated "action" and "update" events
+* Listenable "action" and "update" events
-* Virtual state + automatic update batching
+* Synchronous update batching (so it's fast)

-Sound like a lot to handle?
-It isn't -- Eigenstate is **really easy**.
-What's more, it requires almost no wiring to set up, debug, or embed.
-It is also pre-configured for React, and requires no other libraries or packages to work.

 ## how to use + examples